Juliette Monsel

 This work is the in-depth theory article associated with the experimental work Opt.
 Express 31, 30212.

-Florian Vigneau, Juliette Monsel, Jorge Tabanera, Kushagra Aggarwal, Léa Bresque, Federico Fedele, Andrew Briggs, Janet Anders, Juan M. R. Parrondo, Alexia Auffèves, and Natalia Ares
+Jorge Tabanera-Bravo, Florian Vigneau, Juliette Monsel, Kushagra Aggarwal, Léa Bresque, Federico Fedele, Federico Cerisola, G. A. D. Briggs, Janet Anders, Alexia Auffèves, Juan M. R. Parrondo, Natalia Ares

 This work is part of the FQxI-funded project Nanomechanics in the solid-state for quantum information thermodynamics.